nionio6915/LPC1768-RepRapFirmware-Files/README.md

 scroll doewn to "RRD Full Graphic Smart Display" http://panucattdevices.freshdesk.com/support/solutions/articles/1000243195-lcd-display-installation

 You will have to mod your RRD cables as shown.
-Its pretty simple to cut the first wire and solder on an extension with a Dupont connectot to connect to the baord.
+Its pretty simple to cut the first wire and solder on an extension with a Dupont connector to connect to the board.

 10 Menu files - work in progress.
 Here are the links I am trying to follow -